He was going to be wrestler—just like Dad.

-Now almost 25, he does a bunch of things, blending his talents to serve people.
+Now at 26, he does a bunch of things, blending his talents to serve people.
 He services members at Summit Credit Union in Sun Prairie, WI.
 He’s in the church worship band.
 He’s fun “Uncle Scoob” to Joshua and Becca Boo—Kristin’s kids—who live a mile away.
 He started a video production company—Sun Prairie Films—so he can sell his creativity to the marketplace.
 I guess just like me—the selling part, that is.

 Mike and Casey know about our marital struggle.
 We’ve shown them marriage is not perfect.
 How can it be?
 A union of imperfect people can never be … perfect.
 But Mike and Casey know marriage is everlasting, a lifelong commitment—till one passes on.

 That’s what they told family and friends on Saturday, March 9th 2013 from the Brighton (Colorado) High School drama stage, where they met in 2006.
 And on that stage, these two natural performers signed on for their most important roles ever: husband and wife.
 It was a great day!